 Breast Cancer (BRCA) Gene TestSkip to the navigation

 A woman's risk of breast and ovarian cancer is higher if she has BRCA1 or BRCA2 gene changes.
-Men with these gene changes have an increased risk of breast cancer.
-And both men and women with these changes may be at an increased risk for other cancers.
-The gene changes can be inherited from either your mother's or father's side of the family.
+Men with these gene changes have a higher risk of breast cancer.
+And both men and women with these changes may be at higher risk for other cancers.
+You can inherit the gene changes from either your mother's or father's side of the family.

-You may be more likely to have a BRCA gene change if you: 1
+You may be more likely to have a BRCA gene change if you: footnote 1

 - Were diagnosed with breast cancer before age 50.